Learning About COPD Begins By Asking Questions

 Hypercarbia can occur during flare-ups.
 So, it can happen during acute exacerbations of COPD.
 However, it may also occur gradually over time.
 In this case, your body compensates for this.
 The human body is good at compensating.
 So, for some people with COPD, hypercarbia becomes normal.

 A treatment for hypercarbia is BiPAP.
-A common type of BiPAP is Trelegy.
-There are also complex BiPAP machines we use in hospitals.
+There are complex BiPAP machines we use in hospitals.
 These are the kinds that come with many bells and whistles.
 There are also some medicines your doctor can prescribe too.
 Plus, top-line COPD medicines can also help.

 The power of questions